dhvogel/express-starter-kit/README.md

 This repository aims to ease the process of scaffolding a new express project.

-Included is a simple express app and tools that help with application development, continuous integration, and deployment.
+Included is a simple express app and tools that help with application development, unit testing, continuous integration, and deployment.

 ## Usage